 Stomach sleeping also places abnormal pressure on the facet joints in your spine and muscles that can lead to back pain, neck pain, numbness, and tingling.

 It forces your neck to be in a rotated just so you can breathe (Breathing directly into your pillow will lead to worse problems, suffocation is not a good strategy:)), compromising your breathing, circulation and nerve integrity.
+The neck pain from sleeping this way can last all day.

 Stomach-sleeping could be beneficial for those who snore as it does help keep the upper airways more open but if you just take a side position, you can get the same benefits without the Neck Pain and Low Back Pain.